 The future of HR for the recovery period

-The Prime Ministers brief on May 10th provided a clear message for workers and businesses across the UK; anyone who can’t do their job from home should be encouraged back to work in a safe and managed way.
-This means that sights are now firmly set on recovery and how organisations can come together to best work through this period.
+We now have a clear road map to recovery and all being well could be back to some normality in June.
 This provides unique challenges for the future of HR to make sure their workplaces are safe and that their staff are confident to come back to work, after a period of increased strain, especially when it comes to employees finances.

 This means that there’s going to be a shift in focus for HR to re-engage with furloughed staff, show reward and recognition for their staff on the frontline and make sure wellbeing is at the forefront of their agenda when dealing with remote workforces.

 Staff on the frontline have shown great courage and commitment during this time and organisations should think seriously about how they reward those members of staff.

 Any reward or recognition needs to be meaningful and a great way to do this is by giving frontline staff a voice on how they would like to be rewarded or a forum through which they can make suggestions at a senior level on issues they feel passionate about.

 This, in time, will help to grow engagement and loyalty with staff and return some of the goodwill they demonstrated throughout the outbreak.

 For businesses who have mainly furloughed their employee base and that are now looking at opening back up again, there will need to be a focus on encouraging staff back into work.

 Aside from the practical challenges, employers will need to work on building confidence with their staff that their safety is paramount and that they’re not being encouraged to do anything that would put them at risk.

 Employers should look to re-onboarding staff like they’re joining the organisation for the first time to effectively communicate distancing strategies and reassure staff.